 Alamance County has grown by 30% since 2000.
 As the population increased, acreage and farmland have decreased.
-People are concerned about farmland and the town’s rural character.
+People are concerned about farmland and the county’s rural character.

 As part of the Alamance County Land Development Plan, three alternative land-use scenarios were developed using CommunityViz, a powerful scenario planning software, to frame potential policy changes.